They Will Kill You Logo

 Suggest an update

 Initially, Graham maintained cordial relations with his neighbors.
-However, by the late 1930s, financial difficulties plagued the family due to declining dairy income and unsuccessful cattle breeding ventures.
+By the late 1930s, Graham faced growing financial strain.
+His dairy business suffered losses due to cream being condemned by the Westland Co-operative Dairy Company, and a failed attempt to breed cattle left him more than £550 in debt.
 These stresses, coupled with Graham's increasing paranoia and suspicion of neighbors, led to social isolation.
 He and his wife began practicing shooting regularly, and Graham became known for his marksmanship.

 Like what you're reading?